 How does technology differ from one hearing aid to the next?

-When it comes to different types of hearing aids, it is not only the style that differs, but also the technology.
+When it comes to hearing aids, it is not only the style that differs, but also the technology.
 Here are some technological differences that can be noted from one hearing aid to the next:

 - The microphone/s: Some instruments have 2 microphones so that the instrument may determine the direction the hearer is looking in.
 Since we usually look at what we want to hear, it helps the instrument to identify the primary signal and thus reduce some of the background noise.
 This is one of the key features for helping people hear more effectively in groups.

 - The microchip/s: Some instruments have microchips with very sophisticated processing platforms.
 Some even have multiple microchips that communicate with each other.
 This means that they can operate faster, with better efficiency and more memory than lower technology microchips, enabling them to process much more information in the real time of speech.
 Since the microchip is responsible for analysing the environment it can alter the hearing aid’s response to the environment automatically.
 It can also modify the sound of the speech signal to offer your ear the best possible sound resolution and fidelity.
 This is one of the most important considerations in hearing technology.